Storia

 Indicazioni stradali

-On September 24, Major General Sosabowski had to report to the headquarters of Lieutenant General Horrocks.
-This was located south-east of Valburg.
+On 24 September 1944, Major General Stanisław Sosabowski had to report to the headquarters of British Lieutenant General Brian Horrocks (commander of XXXth Corps) , which was located south-east of Valburg (between Nijmegen and Arnhem).

-On 24 September, Sosabowski was ordered to report to Horrocks for a staff meeting.
-Sosabowski’s adjutant Dyrda describes the drive to Valburg: “The jeep careered down the narrow roads with a steady 50 miles an hour.
-At some point bullets were spotted past us from a German patrol but we could not release our grip on the grab handles to reply to shoot back for fear of falling out of the jeep”
+On 24 September 1944, Polish Major General Sosabowski was ordered to report to Lieutenant General Brian Horrocks for a staff meeting.
+Sosabowski’s second-in-command, Dyrda, described the drive to Valburg: “The jeep careered down the narrow roads at a steady 50 miles an hour.
+At one point bullets from a German patrol whizzed past us, but we could not release our grip on the handles to fire back for fear of falling out of the jeep.”

-During this briefing it was decided that the 4th Battalion of the Dorsetshire Regiment, a unit of the 130th British Infantry Brigade, and the remaining Poles would cross the Rhine that night.
-Much to Sosabowski’s dismay, this would happen at the ferry, at the bottom of the Westerbouwing, which was now in German hands.
-From here the Germans had a clear view and field of fire on the Rhine and its banks.
+During this briefing it was decided that the next night the 4th Battalion of the Dorsetshire Regiment, a unit of the 130th British Infantry Brigade, together with the remaining Polish forces would cross the river Rhine.
+Much to Major General Sosabowski's dismay, this was to be done at the ferry port at the bottom of the Westerbouwing building, which was now in German hands.
+From there the German forces had a clear view and line of fire on the Rhine and its banks.

-The reception in Valburg is very distant, Dyrda is not even allowed by General Horrocks to accompany Sosabowski as an interpreter at first.
-Only after intervention by British Major General Browning (commander of the First Allied Airborne Army) is Dyrda allowed into the tent where the meeting is taking place.
+The reception at the Headquarters in Valburg was very cold, and at first Dyrda was not allowed by Horrocks to accompany Sosabowski as an interpreter.
+It was only after intervention by British Major General Browning (commander of the First Allied Airborne Army) that Dyrda was allowed into the tent where the meeting was taking place.

-As Sosabowski expected, the attempt of the Dorsets to cross the Rhine ended in failure and was abandoned.
-The following night, the withdrawal of the British and Poles from the perimeter on the north side of the Rhine took place.
+As Sosabowski had expected, the Dorsetshire Regiment's attempt to cross the Rhine ended in failure and was abandoned.
+The following night, the withdrawal of the British and Polish forces from the perimeter on the north side of the Rhine took place.